Substance Use Evaluations

 A Substance Use Disorder occurs when a drug is taken in excess and results in activation of the brain reward system.
 When the brain reward system is activated, the brain begins to crave the substance, often in increasing amounts, which results in addiction.
 Teenagers are particularly vulnerable to substance use because their brains are still developing.
 If left untreated, excessive substance use can result in permanent changes to their brain.

 If you are concerned about your child’s substance use, psychological testing can provide you with answers.
-Some questions parents ask me:
+Common questions parents ask:

-How severe is your child’s substance abuse?
-Do they meet criteria for a Substance Use Disorder?
+• How severe is my child’s substance abuse?

-How is your child’s substance abuse impacting their daily life?
+• How is substance abuse impacting my child’s daily life?

-How is your child’s substance abuse impacting their cognitive, academic, executive, and behavioral functioning?
+• How is substance abuse impacting my child’s cognitive, academic, executive, and behavioral functioning?

-What underlying factors are contributing to/exacerbating their substance abuse?
+• What underlying factors are contributing to/exacerbating my child’s substance abuse?

-What type of treatments, programs, and interventions will best help your child?
+• What type of treatments, programs, and interventions will best help my child?

-How you can help and support your child in their recovery.
+• How can I help and support my child in their recovery?

-Fees: Testing is customized based on the questions you’d like answered by testing, therefore the testing fee will be determined once we define the scope of testing.
+Fees: Testing is customized based on the questions you’d like answered by testing, therefore the testing fee will be determined once I understand your specific questions and concerns.
 I offer a sliding scale based on income, if needed.
 I do not take insurance, however I will provide a copy of your paid invoice for you to use to get reimbursement from your insurance company.

 Your Right to a Good Faith Estimate: You have the right to receive a “Good Faith Estimate” explaining how much your medical care will cost.
 Under the law, health care providers need to give patients who don’t have insurance or who are not using insurance an estimate of the bill for medical items and services.
 You have the right to receive a Good Faith Estimate for the total expected cost of any non-emergency items or services.
 This includes related costs like medical tests, prescription drugs, equipment, and hospital fees.
 Make sure your health care provider gives you a Good Faith Estimate in writing at least 1 business day before your medical service or item.
 You can also ask your health care provider, and any other provider you choose, for a Good Faith Estimate before you schedule an item or service.
 If you receive a bill that is at least $400 more than your Good Faith Estimate, you can dispute the bill.
 Make sure to save a copy or picture of your Good Faith Estimate.